reedbc1/AIReaderAdvisory/README.md

 # AIReaderAdvisory
 ## Description
-Uses OpenAI to provide reader's advisory within a specific library.
+Uses Gemini to provide reader's advisory within a specific library.

 ## What Files Do
 - catalog.py: retrieves library records from Vega catalog
 - embeddings.py: creates embeddings for library records
-- conversation.py: creates conversation with OpenAI API, retrieves library records based on query
+- conversation.py: creates conversation with the Gemini API, retrieves library records based on query
 - pipeline.py: integrates all three

 ## Running the Program